kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 ![alt_text][image12]

-There doesn't seem to be much difference, and it seems like the minimum error I'm getting for each model is `~0.2` so since I've determined an neural network architecture to use, the next step is to explore ensembling with the networks.
+There doesn't seem to be much difference, and it seems like the minimum error I'm getting for each model is `~0.2` so the next step is to explore different prediction methods and different architectures that have low correlation with each other so that we get better results when ensembling their results.
+Another thing that I could try is test time augmentation for the CNNs.

-In particular, looking at different trained models and seeing if I am able to find decent models that aren't highly correlated with each other.
+Though for now, I will use GBMs and Fully Convolutional Networks and compare their correlation with my models

 Another thing that I haven't tried is to put dropout between the ResNet blocks and the fully connected layer after the GAP layer.
 Also I could try to flatten out the feature maps in the last layer instead of doing global pooling.